ytxiuxiu/grunt-cloudinary-upload/README.md

 > Uploads image, font, css, js files which are referenced in html and css files to Cloudinary, and also upgrades these references automatically!
 Supports Cloudinary Image Transformations.

-## Important
-Please update to 0.4.3, thank you!

-0.4.3 has a breaking change.
-It supports Cloudinary Image Transformations.
-And some major bugs has been fixed in this version.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`